The 360-degree client view: the whole is (much) greater than the sum of the parts

 - Put data to mutually beneficial use.
 Data is the lifeblood of the 360-degree client view, and trust and transparency are key elements that influence a client’s consent to data collection.
 Although capturing data across the entire client lifecycle gives an extra level of compliance protection for all, the key driver must always be service delivery.
 When data is captured with the goal of getting the best outcomes for clients, consent will be forthcoming for as long as the value is apparent.
 Any negative repercussions, including continued duplication of data capture or little evidence of added value, can cause clients to lose faith and withdraw consent.

 - Tag and analyse conversations to assess context.
-The single client view relies on data accuracy and hygiene, which must be an area of focus moving forward.
-By capturing, classifying and analysing every interaction automatically, you can determine how best to increase share of wallet, train new staff and underperforming teams on best practice approaches, identify a deterioration in client sentiment that requires remedial action, and personalise communications to ensure optimal performance.
+The single-client view relies on data accuracy and hygiene, which must be an area of focus moving forward.
+By capturing, classifying, and analysing every interaction automatically, you can determine how best to increase your share of wallet, train new staff and underperforming teams on best practice approaches, identify deterioration in client sentiment that requires remedial action, and personalise communications to ensure optimal performance.
 From a compliance perspective, conversations are analysed to ensure that the relationship manager said and did the right thing, at the right time, and anomalies can be quickly remedied.

 - Capture a defensible audit trail, across the entire client lifecycle.
 The 360-degree view is highly appealing for compliance teams, and reassuring for clients.
 By capturing evidence of all interactions and meetings, including ‘get to know you’, fact-finding, and recommendation meetings, then moving on through engagement, onboarding, and beyond, wealth managers can evidence that they did – at all times – act in the client’s best interests.